I. The Board of Regents

 The board reports to the Faculty Senate.
 The Faculty Senate member of the Board will represent the board at Faculty Senate.

 The board shall be responsible for safeguarding the editorial freedoms of student publications as outlined in the "Policy for Student Media of Washburn University;" for selecting the best qualified applicants for the positions of Review Editor, Kaw Editor, Business Manager and Ad Manager; for interviewing and hiring a production adviser; and for reviewing and accepting into record an annual budget submitted by the Business Manager of the two publications at the first fall meeting of the board.

-Membership of the board shall consist of three members of the faculty of Washburn University and four students in good standing at the University.
+Membership of the board shall consist of three members of the faculty of Washburn University, one community representative (preferably with a journalistic background) and three students in good standing at the University.
 There must not be more than one faculty member from any one academic department, nor shall student members be either elected members of WSGA, be serving as an executive officer of that organization, or be on staff of student publications.
 The advisers, editors, business manager, and advertising manager of the Kaw and Review are ex officio members.

 -----3.
 University Financial Aid Committee (Executive Director of Enrollment Management)

 The purpose of the University Financial Aid Committee is to assure that the Institutional Financial Aid funds are awarded in the most effective manner to the greatest number of qualified applicants, to carry out the mission of the University and to further enhance recruitment and retention.